Gorgeous Grooms: How To Find The Perfect Men’s Wedding Suit

 By

-The first thing to consider is the style of you wedding suit.
+The first thing to think about is the style of you wedding suit.
 Depending on the formalness, location and season, you might want change your go-to style for something a little more occasion-appropriate.
-After all, you won’t want to be wearing a shirt, waistcoat and tails on the beach in Spain, do you?
+Some styles you might want to consider include:

 Formal Weddings

-Morning suits feature a long, formal jacket with tails, and are worn with a waistcoat and striped trousers.
-This style hails from the mid 19th century and is favoured by the likes of the British royal family for special occasions.
+- Morning suits feature a long, formal jacket with tails, and are worn with a waistcoat and striped trousers.
+This style hails from the mid 19th century and is favoured by the British royal family for special occasions.

-Dinner suits are a sleek and minimal choice, usually worn in black by grooms on their wedding day.
-There’s a lot of flexibility with styling here, with options for single- and double-breasted blazers available to choose from.
+- Dinner suits are a sleek and minimal choice, usually worn in black by grooms on their wedding day.
+There’s a lot of flexibility with styling here, with options for single- and double-breasted blazers available.

 Semi-Formal